Battle of Viru Harbor: Battle

 The Japanese troops defending the area were commanded by First Lieutenant Takagi and amounted to 245 men from a company from Major Masao Hara's 1st Battalion, 229th Infantry Regiment (Colonel Genjiro Hirata), which had been detached from Major General Minoru Sasaki's Southeast Detachment.
 Hara's infantry company was reinforced by personnel from Commander Saburo Okumura's Kure 6th and the Yokosuka 7th Special Naval Landing Forces under Commander Takeda Kashin.
 Together these units formed part of the 8th Combined Special Naval Landing Force.
 Fire support included several guns including a 3-inch coast defense gun, four 80 mm guns, and eight other guns of varying types and calibers.

-The US destroyer-transports entered the harbor early on 30 June, but found that the Marines' advance had been delayed.
-Coming under fire from a Japanese 3-inch field gun from Tetemara Point, and having been unable to establish radio contact with Currin's Marines, the US naval commander, Commander Stanley Leith, decided to withdraw from the harbor.
+The US destroyer-transports entered the harbor early on 30 June but found that the Marines' advance had been delayed.
+Coming under fire from a Japanese 3-inch field gun from Tetemara Point, and having been unable to establish radio contact with Currin's Marines, US Navy Commander Stanley Leith decided to withdraw from the harbor.
 After waiting offshore for the agreed upon signal from the Marines while remaining out of range of the defending Japanese coastal artillery, the ships moved towards Segi Point instead, landing the company from the 103rd Infantry at Nono.
 Leith assessed that the Marines were potentially in trouble and needed assistance, which could be provided by Kinch's company if they advanced overland to link up with them.
 As the landing force departed Viru Harbor, Hara reported that his forces had repulsed the landing attempt.